-Qnw - Sand and Gravel (Noah Creek Formation) Generally 3 to 9 m (10-30 ft) of yellowish brown to gray, poorly to well-sorted, massive to well-stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
-This unit is buried by Peoria Formation silt or younger Hudson-age alluvial deposits associated with the Skunk River valley and encompasses deposits that accumulated in river valleys during the Wisconsin Episode.
+Qnw - Sand and Gravel (Noah Creek Formation) Generally 3 to 9 m (10-30 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
+This unit is buried by Peoria Formation silt or younger Hudson-age alluvial deposits associated with Sugar Creek and Little Sugar Creek and encompasses deposits that accumulated in river valleys during the Wisconsin Episode.
 This unit is shown only on the cross-section.

-Qpt - Loess Mantled Terrace (Peoria Formation-silt and/or sand facies) 2 to 7 m (7-23 ft) of yellowish brown to gray, massive, jointed, calcareous or noncalcareous, silt loam and intercalated fine to medium, well-sorted, sand.
-May grade downward to poorly to moderately well-sorted, moderately to well-stratified, coarse to fine feldspathic quartz sand, loam, or silt loam alluvium (Late Phase High Terrace) or may overlie the Farmdale Geosol developed in Pisgah Silt which in turn overlies a well-expressed Sangamon Geosol developed in poorly to moderately well-sorted, coarse to fine sand, loam, or silt loam alluvium (Late Phase High Terrace).
+Qpt - Loess Mantled Terrace (Peoria Formation-silt and/or sand facies) 2 to 7 m (7-23 ft) of yellowish brown to gray, massive, jointed, calcareous or noncalcareous, silt loam and intercalated fine to medium, well sorted, sand.
+May grade downward to poorly to moderately well sorted, moderately to well stratified, coarse to fine feldspathic quartz sand, loam, or silt loam alluvium (Late Phase High Terrace) or may overlie a Farmdale Geosol developed in Pisgah Silt which in turn overlies a well-expressed Sangamon Geosol developed in poorly to moderately well sorted, moderately to well stratified, coarse to fine sand, loam, or silt loam alluvium (Early Phase High Terrace).
+This unit may be benched on bedrock.

 Qps - Loess (Peoria Formation-silt facies) Generally 2 to 5 m (7-15 ft) of yellowish to grayish brown, massive, jointed calcareous or noncalcareous silt loam to silty clay loam.
-May overlie a grayish brown to olive gray silty clay loam to silty clay (Pisgah Formation and/or Farmdale Geosol) which is less than 1.5 m (5 ft) thick.
+May overlie a grayish brown to olive gray silty clay loam to silty clay (Pisgah Formation- eroded Farmdale Geosol) which is less than 1.5 m (5 ft) thick.
 The Pisgah Formation is in the same stratigraphic position as the Roxanna Silt which is mapped in Illinois.
 The Farmdale Geosol may be welded to an older Sangamon Geosol developed in loamy glacial till of the Wolf Creek or Alburnett formations.
-This mapping unit encompasses upland divides, ridgetops, and convex sideslopes.
-Well to somewhat poorly drained.
+This mapping unit encompasses upland divides, ridgetops and convex sideslopes.
+Well to somewhat poorly drained landscape.